The History of Quest Federal Credit Union

 In the fall of 2020, the Board of Directors of the UAP Employees Federal Credit Union approached Quest about a potential partnership that would benefit members of both credit unions.
 Quest’s Board of Directors and Staff were thrilled to welcome the members of UAP FCU into the Quest family in the spring of 2021.

 Quest offers a full line of financial service products, state of the art technology and unmatched member service.
-Our Board of Directors and Management Team meet annually and thoroughly discusses our current position, what we need to improve upon in the near term and what our goals are for the long term to create the best environment to serve and benefit our member/owners.
+Our Board of Directors and Management Team meet annually and thoroughly discuss our current position, what we need to improve upon in the near term and what our goals are for the long term to create the best environment to serve and benefit our member/owners.
 We pride ourselves on the fact that we are responsive to the needs of our communities and do everything within our control to educate, promote and assist our member/owners.

 The Board of Directors and Staff would like to thank our membership for their loyalty and support and if you are not yet a member, we invite you to join Quest Federal Credit Union and “Explore the Possibilities”.